pauldzy/NHDPlus_Navigation_PG/doc/source_datasets.md

 See [NHDPlus User Guide](https://s3.amazonaws.com/nhdplus/NHDPlusV21/Documentation/NHDPlusV2_User_Guide.pdf) page 52.

 Primary NHDPlus network table providing hydro sequence, level path and node connectivity.
-One deficiency is as the table only has fields for a single upstream and two downstream hydrosequence listings, more complicated intersection details are not available.
+One deficiency is as the table only has fields for a single upstream reference and two downstream hydrosequence references, more complicated intersection details are not available without referring to the PlusFlow table.

 ### PlusFlow
 * Classic